 While bleeding during pregnancy during the first month of pregnancy, and throughout the first trimester even, is quite common and usually not cause for concern, most of the cases later in pregnancy are far rarer, but also often less benign, unfortunately.

-Placental abruption occurs when the placenta partially or completely separates from your uterine wall before birth.
-This can deprive your baby of nutrients and oxygen.
+Placental abruption occurs when the placenta partially or completely separates from the uterine wall before birth.
+This can deprive the baby of nutrients and oxygen.
 Minor abruptions can be managed with rest.

 Uterine rupture is most common in women who have previously had a c-section and is rare even in that case.
 Uterine rupture happens most frequently during active labor and is life-threatening to both mother and child.
 Given this, it requires an emergency c-section.

-An incompetent cervix is when your cervix is weak and attempts to open or does open before the end of your pregnancy.
-This condition is present throughout pregnancy but isn’t typically symptomatic (causing bleeding during pregnancy) until your baby becomes large enough to begin placing weight on your cervix.
+An incompetent cervix, sometimes called a weak cervix, may attempt to open or open before the end of the pregnancy.
+This condition is present throughout pregnancy but isn’t typically symptomatic (causing bleeding during pregnancy) until the baby becomes large enough to begin placing weight on the cervix.
 Incompetent cervix is one of the most common causes of second-trimester losses.
 You may notice increased pressure as if your baby has dropped into your pelvis, a change in discharge prior to spotting or bleeding, back pain, or contractions.
 An incompetent cervix can be stitched to prevent preterm labor if caught early enough.

 Miscarriage or Premature labor